 Our drug products (tablets, oral suspension, intravenous solution or lyophilized powder for solution) are also manufactured under contract.
-We have completed development and transfer of our current commercial suspension manufacturing process to our selected contractor that will produce commercial supplies.
-We are in the process of transferring our current commercial tablet manufacturing process to our selected contractor that will produce commercial supplies.
-We will begin validation of these processes in 2017.
+We have completed development and transfer of our current commercial suspension and tablet manufacturing process to our selected contractor that will produce commercial supplies.
+We plan to begin validation of these processes in 2018.
 The intravenous formulation of brincidofovir is in early-stage development.